dotnet/diagnostics/documentation/design-docs/ipc-protocol.md

 The `CollectTracing` Command is used to start a streaming session of event data.
 The runtime will attempt to start a session and respond with a success message with a payload of the `sessionId`.
 The event data is streamed in the `nettrace` format.
 The stream begins after the response Message from the runtime to the client.
 The client is expected to continue to listen on the transport until the connection is closed.

-In the event there is an [error](#Errors), the runtime will attempt to send an error message and subsequently close the connection.
+In the event there is an [error](#errors), the runtime will attempt to send an error message and subsequently close the connection.

-The client is expected to send a [`StopTracing`](#StopTracing) command to the runtime in order to stop the stream, as there is a "run down" at the end of a stream session that transmits additional metadata.
+The client is expected to send a [`StopTracing`](#stoptracing) command to the runtime in order to stop the stream, as there is a "run down" at the end of a stream session that transmits additional metadata.

 If the stream is stopped prematurely due to a client or server error, the `nettrace` file generated will be incomplete and should be considered corrupted.

-#### Inputs:
+#### Inputs

 Header: `{ Magic; Size; 0x0202; 0x0000 }`